cose-wg/Charter/Charter.md

 expected to produce a compact encoding for certificate information, and are not necessarily tied specifically to X.509 certificates.
-Accordingly, a secondary objective is to reuse these data structures to produce a natively signed CBOR certificate encoding; such a structure is relevant in situations where DER parsing and the re-encoding machinery to convert between CBOR and DER encodings are unnecessary overhead, such as embedded implementations.
+Accordingly, a secondary objective is to reuse these data structures to produce a natively signed CBOR certificate encoding; such a structure is relevant in situations where DER parsing and the machinery to convert between CBOR and DER encodings are unnecessary overhead, such as embedded implementations.
 The possibility of a joint certificate artifact, conveyed in CBOR encoding but including signatures over both the CBOR and DER encodings,